How to Make the Perfect Roast Turkey

 Season It

 After brining infuses the inside of your turkey with flavor, you’ll want to treat the skin to some deliciousness of its own.
 Brush with melted butter, which will help your spices stick and will also aid in browning.
-Sprinkle generously with a blend like Poultry Seasoning, Bohemian Forest, or Thanksgiving’s best friend—Holiday Roast Turkey (available exclusively in the fall).
+Sprinkle generously with a blend like Poultry Seasoning or Bohemian Forest.
 Remember that your turkey will already be salted on the inside from the brine so avoid blends that are too salty.

 Even better?
 Combine the flavor of a glaze with the ease of a seasoning by rubbing your turkey with Park Hill Maple Spice before roasting.
 You'll end up with a sweet and herby glaze on the finished bird.